jcorks/Dynacoe/doc/src/md/shaders.md

 ```

 Because you specify the index as a generic index, the actual number of reachable textures
 quite high.
-The minimum is 64, but if running opengl 3.0 or higher, its
+The minimum is 32, but if running opengl 3.0 or higher, its
 somewhere on the order of 1024 simulateous texture bindings.
 This makes it possible to
-render complex scenes in very few draws.
+render complex scenes in very few draws, or use the texture interface to access
+and utilize custom data.

 Along with regular texture sampling, you can also sample from previously drawn scenes
 via the last drawn visual in the Camera passed to AspectMesh::SetFramebufferSource().